-We are also pursuing the development of novel DNA-based therapeutics in the field of cancer pursuant to an exclusive channel partnership with Intrexon Corporation.
-The partnership includes two existing clinical-stage product candidates.
-ZIN-CTI-001 is in a Phase 1b trial in the U.S. and employs intratumoral injection of modified dendritic cells from each patient and oral dosing of an activator ligand to turn on in vivo expression of interleukin-12 ("IL-12").
-ZIN-CTI-001 uses a RheoSwitch Therapeutic System[®] (RTS) to control the timing and level of transgene expression for gene and cell therapy.
-The RTS[®] technology functions as a "gene switch" for the regulated expression of human IL-12 in the patients' dendritic cells, which are transduced with a replication deficient adenoviral vector carrying the IL-12 gene under the control of the RTS[®] and in this study injected intratumorally for the treatment of patients with stage III or IV melanoma.
-The binding of the small molecule activator to the fusion proteins of RTS[®] is intended to regulate the timing and level of IL-12 expression.
-In the absence of the activator ligand ("AL"), the level of IL-12 is below detectable levels.
+Clinical Development Plan for DNA-based therapeutics.
+ZIN-CTI-001 is in a Phase 1b trial in the United States and employs intratumoral injection of modified dendritic cells from each patient and oral dosing of an activator ligand to turn on in vivo expression of interleukin-12, or IL-12.
+ZIN-CTI-001, through the RheoSwitch Therapeutic System®, (or RTS®), controls the timing and level of transgene expression.
+The RTS® technology functions as a "gene switch" for the regulated expression of human IL-12 in the patients' dendritic cells which are transduced with a replication deficient adenoviral vector carrying the IL-12 gene under the control of the RTS®, and in Phase 1 study, injected intratumorally for the treatment of patients with stage III or IV melanoma.
+The binding of the small molecule activator to the fusion proteins of RTS® is intended to regulate the timing and level of IL-12 expression.
+In the absence of the activator ligand, the level of IL-12 is below detectable levels.

-The activator ligand has been the subject of a number of preclinical, safety and pharmacology studies under FDA and ICH guidelines.
-Preclinical studies in the B16 mouse melanoma model consistently induced regression of established melanoma lesions, both in those directly injected and those elsewhere in the body.
-Preclinical studies have shown DC-RTS-IL-12, in combination with an activator ligand, to have strong activity against a broad array of cancers, including brain, colon, renal, and pancreatic cancers and melanoma.
+The activator ligand has been the subject of a number of preclinical, safety and pharmacology studies under FDA and International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use guidelines.
+Preclinical studies in the B16 mouse melanoma model consistently induced regression of established melanoma lesions, both in those directly injected and those elsewhere in the animal.
+Preclinical studies have shown DC-RTS-IL-12, in combination with an activator ligand, to have strong activity against a broad array of cancers, including brain, colon, renal and pancreatic cancers and melanoma.

 A Phase 1a clinical study of the activator ligand was conducted in 65 healthy volunteers, with the two most common side effects being dysgeusia (impairment of taste) and throat irritation.
 A subsequent Phase 1b trial, which is ongoing in patients with advanced melanoma, has been amended to study efficacy and immunological and biological effects in addition to safety with cohort-based dose escalation of the activator ligand during repeated treatment cycles.
 Initial positive clinical results from the Phase 1b trial were presented at the June 2011 ASCO annual meeting.
-The trial enrolled ten patients (median age 61) with unresectable Stage III or IV melanoma.
-Among eight evaluable patients, partial or complete regression of injected and some uninjected lesions was observed by CT in three patients, with one patient having a RECIST PR of >11 months and three patients demonstrating stable disease by RECIST, for an overall disease control rate of 50%.
+The trial enrolled ten patients (median age 61) with unresectable stage III or IV melanoma.
+Among eight evaluable patients, partial or complete regression of injected and some uninjected lesions was observed by computed axial tomography, or CT, scans in three patients, with one patient having a RECIST PR of >11 months and three patients demonstrating stable disease by RECIST, for an overall disease control rate of 50%.
 Treatment was generally well tolerated, and maximum tolerated dose has not yet been reached.
 Adverse events were mild to moderate, with one to two patients each experiencing nausea, vomiting, anorexia, arthralgia, fever or chills.
 One severe adverse event was reported 18 hours after treatment onset with 60 mg AL + ZIN-CTI-001, and included diarrhea, followed by hypotension and reversible acute renal failure, which completely resolved.

-The FDA has recently accepted our investigational new drug ("IND") application to begin clinical study of ZIN-ATI-001 in oncology.
-The Phase 1 study will evaluate safety in addition to immunological and biological effects of the therapeutic candidate in patients with melanoma.
+Clinical study of ZIN-ATI-001, essentially ZIN-CTI-001 without dendritic cells, has also initiated in Phase 1 study in advanced melanoma.
+The Phase 1 study will evaluate safety in addition to immunological and biological effects and efficacy of the therapeutic candidate in patients with melanoma.